xyzmoney-tournaments/tournament-tr/README.md

 ### `constructor`

 **Main purpose:**
-* initializes some variables of the contract
+* sets some variables of the contract

 **Input parameters:**
 * minimum number of players;